ash-project/ash/documentation/topics/policies.md

 |> Ash.Query.filter(exists(friends, last_name == "dansen"))
 ```

-#### How expressions are used

-Depending on the action type these expressions behave slightly differently.

-- In reads, the expression will be applied to the query.
-- For creates, the expression applies to the result of *applying* the changes.
-In these cases, you can't use things like `fragment` because nothing exists in the database.
-- For updates and destroys, the expression applies to the data *about* to be updated or destroyed, i.e the data before the action is run

 ### Access Type

 The default access type is `:filter`.
 In most cases this will be all you need.
 In the example above, if a user made a request for all instances